wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 17: July 15, 2018

 **Today's Progress**: Refactored my Tribute Page project from FreeCodeCamp - making it responsive to varying screen sizes.
+I also learnt how to host it as a GitHub page - https://wolejnr.github.io/TributePage_GH/

 **Thoughts:**